microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Remove-MgBetaPolicyFeatureRolloutPolicy](Remove-MgBetaPolicyFeatureRolloutPolicy.md)
 Delete a featureRolloutPolicy object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyFeatureRolloutPolicyApplyToByRef](Remove-MgBetaPolicyFeatureRolloutPolicyApplyToByRef.md)
 Remove an appliesTo on a featureRolloutPolicy object to remove the directoryObject from feature rollout.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyFederatedTokenValidationPolicy](Remove-MgBetaPolicyFederatedTokenValidationPolicy.md)
 Delete navigation property federatedTokenValidationPolicy for policies

 ### [Remove-MgBetaPolicyHomeRealmDiscoveryPolicy](Remove-MgBetaPolicyHomeRealmDiscoveryPolicy.md)
 Delete a homeRealmDiscoveryPolicy object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy](Remove-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy.md)
 Delete navigation property identitySecurityDefaultsEnforcementPolicy for policies

 ### [Remove-MgBetaPolicyMobileAppManagementPolicy](Remove-MgBetaPolicyMobileAppManagementPolicy.md)
 Delete a mobilityManagementPolicy object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyMobileAppManagementPolicyIncludedGroupByRef](Remove-MgBetaPolicyMobileAppManagementPolicyIncludedGroupByRef.md)
 Delete a group from the list of groups included in a mobile app management policy.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyMobileDeviceManagementPolicy](Remove-MgBetaPolicyMobileDeviceManagementPolicy.md)
 Delete a mobilityManagementPolicy object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupByRef](Remove-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupByRef.md)
 Delete a group from the list of groups included in a mobile app management policy.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyPermissionGrantPolicy](Remove-MgBetaPolicyPermissionGrantPolicy.md)
 Delete a permissionGrantPolicy object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyPermissionGrantPolicyExclude](Remove-MgBetaPolicyPermissionGrantPolicyExclude.md)
 Deletes a permissionGrantConditionSet from the excludes collection of a permissionGrantPolicy.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyPermissionGrantPolicyInclude](Remove-MgBetaPolicyPermissionGrantPolicyInclude.md)
 Deletes a permissionGrantConditionSet from the includes collection of a permissionGrantPolicy.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaPolicyRoleManagementPolicy](Remove-MgBetaPolicyRoleManagementPolicy.md)
 Delete navigation property roleManagementPolicies for policies